tjoskar/angular2-labb/README.md

 ## Chapter 6 - Make it fast

+### Use service worker!
+OMG Service worker!

+Don't have anything to do with Angular but it is super cool so check it out!

+Take a look at `src/sw.js` in branch `service-worker`.
+With that inplace and some other hacks (take a look at `src/index.html`) we can get a load time at about 50 ms!
+And that is awesome.

+We can also (soon) use sw to sync all shows in the background: https://github.com/WICG/BackgroundSync/blob/master/explainer.md#periodic-synchronization-in-design

+### Use web workers!

 OBS!
 Proposed solution do not exist.

-### Use web workers!
 - We can't use `localstorage` anymore.
-Create a new storage implementation for `indexedDB`.
+Create a new storage implementation for `indexedDB` (exist is `src/lib/storage`).
 - We can't use `webpack` as we do today since all code that are going to execute in a web-worker must be in a separate file(s).
 - If you succeed, please let me know!

-### Use service worker!
-OMG Service worker!
-- Don't have anything to do with Angular but it is super cool so check it out!
+# Congrats!

+You are awesome!